bibliometrics/CSSS/readme.md

 1. [Download](https://www.anaconda.com/distribution/) and install Anaconda Python.
 When asked, select to  install it only for a single user.

-2. [Download](https://github.com/CWTSLeiden/CSSS/archive/master.zip) this repository and unzip it to a certain directory.
+2. [Download](https://github.com/CWTSLeiden/CSSS/archive/solution-2019.zip) this repository and unzip it to a certain directory.

-  - For more technical users, you may also clone the repository, make sure that you use the master branch.
+  - For more technical users, you may also clone the repository, make sure that you use the solution-2019 branch.

 3. In Windows, please launch the "Anaconda prompt".
 In Mac OS/Linux, open the terminal and activate conda by running `source ~/anaconda3/bin/activate`.
 This enables the installation of the required packages.
 In the prompt/terminal navigate to the directory to which you unzipped the repository using